ionic-team/stencil-site/src/docs/config/extras.md

 ### dynamicImportShim

 Dynamic `import()` shim.
 This is only needed for Edge 18 and below, and Firefox 67 and below.
 If you do not need to support Edge 18 and below (Edge before it moved to Chromium) then it's recommended to set `dynamicImportShim` to `false`.
-Defaults to `true`.
+Defaults to `false`.

 ### lifecycleDOMEvents